luistinygod/WordPress-geeSearch-plus/gsearch-plus/readme.txt

 * Removes stopwords from search query (merged with native WordPress stopwords mechanism)
 * Integrates the stopwords mechanism with Stella multi-language plugin, by removing the current language stopwords from the search query

 Very easy to use and setup!
-No new database tables or complex configurations. geeSearch Plus uses only WordPress' APIs and functions!
+No new database tables or complex configurations. gee Search Plus uses only WordPress' APIs and functions!
 Simple and Clean!

-= Tired of complex plugins to improve the default WordPress search? = geeSearch Plus plugin improves WordPress' default mechanism by searching through custom taxonomies (including category and tags), custom fields and since version 1.4 it also searches through media.
+= Tired of complex plugins to improve the default WordPress search? = gee Search Plus plugin improves WordPress' default mechanism by searching through custom taxonomies (including category and tags), custom fields and since version 1.4 it also searches through media.
 It orders the results by date or relevance, calculating the search words hits through the title and content, taxonomies, custom fields and media of each post.

 This plugin also includes a stopwords mechanism to remove the non-relevant words from the query, thus increasing the relevance of the results.
 Stopwords can be defined manually (using the settings page) or by using the default files provided with the plugin package.